littlenines/nuxt-vuetify-FFXV-weapons-list/README.md

 # FFXV WEAPONS LIST
-Used in this project Nuxt,Vuetify and JavaScript <br>
+Used in this project Nuxt,Vuetify and Vue.js <br>

 ## Desc
 CRUD Data table with search bar that shows result as we type and custom group-by , this project was mainly for learning nuxt and vuetify